Essays & Psychology

 When “I Need to Work on Myself” Isn’t the Whole Truth

-The breakup phrase that sounds reflective — and what it can conceal.
+The breakup phrase that sounds reflective — and what it sometimes conceals.

 How to Stop Thinking About Your Ex

-Rumination, nervous system activation, and why your mind won’t let go.
+Rumination, nervous system activation, and why your mind keeps returning to the relationship.

 What This Explores